dromara/sureness/README.md

 ## Contributing

-Very welcome to Contribute this project, help sureness go further and better.
+Very welcome to Contribute this project, go further and better with sureness.
 If you have any questions or suggestions about the project code, please contact @tomsun28 directly.

 Components of Repository:
 - [sureness's kernel code--sureness-core](core)